serversideup/amplitudejs/README.md

 to configure and optimize Amplitude.js for what your app needs.

 ## Documentation & Usage
-We're huge believers in clear documentation.
-You can access the [latest documentation here](https://521dimensions.com/open-source/amplitudejs/docs).
-If you find errors or places for improvement, submit a pull request with the documentation located at `/docs/DOCUMENTATION.md`.
+There are a lot more features that are explained in greater detail in our [latest documentation](https://521dimensions.com/open-source/amplitudejs/docs).
+If you find errors or places for improvement on our documentation, submit a pull request with the documentation located at `/docs/DOCUMENTATION.md`.
 The documentation site reads directly from the GitHub Repo.

 ## Reporting Issues